Marie Anne Blondin: Veneration

 Blondin remained ignored by the congregation she had founded for almost another generation, due to long-held prejudices about her character.
 It was only in 1917, after a chaplain at the motherhouse had come to know the details of her life and gave a series of talks about her to the community, that enthusiasm arose among the Sisters for honoring her.

 After the then-mandatory waiting period of 50 years to open a cause for canonization, the Sisters began to collect the information necessary for having Mother Marie Anne canonized.
 Her skeletal remains were exhumed at the community cemetery at the motherhouse, and certified and sealed on May 16, 1945.
-On August 19, 1950, Paul Emile Leger, the Archbishop of Montreal, gave permission to introduce the cause of Mother Marie Anne in Rome.
+On August 19, 1950, Paul-Émile Léger, the Archbishop of Montreal, gave permission to introduce the cause of Mother Marie Anne in Rome.
 The official opening of the diocesan information process took place at the cardinal’s residence in Montreal on March 16, 1955.
 Her first complete biography was published in 1956, written by Eugène Nadeau, entitled Martyre du silence.

 The Holy See accepted the petition, and the Sacred Congregation of Rites approved the writings of Mother Marie Anne on December 15, 1964.
 Pope John Paul II granted her the title of Venerable in 1991.
 After the certification of a miracle having taken place through her intercession, she was beatified by that same pope on April 29, 2001.